 So, first thing’s first – good work!
 20 days to spend traveling our beautiful country between Queenstown and Auckland is an awesome amount of time to fully immerse yourself into kiwi life.
 Arriving in Queenstown however with only 1 day to explore can be quite daunting as there’s so much to do whether you’re an adrenaline junkie or you’re looking for a relaxing first day but fear not – we have pulled together our top three things to do for adventure and relaxation (we know, you can thank us when you drop the car off!)
 Anyway, enough of this – let’s GO!
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental at Auckland Airport or our hire cars in Queenstown – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental at Auckland Airport or our hire cars in Queenstown – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations

 - Recommended vehicle for this trip

 - Auto trans

 So with 20 days to get from the bottom of the South Island to the top of the North, you’ve picked a great place to start this adventure but with only a full day to explore Queenstown, here is that list of things to do we promised you:

 For those who have headed to Queenstown for adrenaline fuelled adventure, these are our highlights of things to do in a day:

 1) AJ Hackett Nevis Bungy – Australasia’s highest bungy at 134m, this is not for the feint hearted – 8.5 seconds of freefall will have you screaming like a lunatic!